 Capital Partners in April, 2016.
 XAI believes that the investing public can benefit from new investment vehicles that provide access to a broad range of alternative strategies and managers.
 XAI partners with established asset managers with proven capabilities in traditional investment strategies or alternative credit, private debt and select hedge fund strategies.
 Through its consulting practice, XAI has helped clients in engagements ranging from full product builds to marketing projects.
-Please let us know if you have any questions or would like additional information on the interval fund market.
 To learn more, visit xainvestments.com

-About the Authors
+About the Author

-Kimberly Flynn is a Managing Director at XAI with a wide range of product structuring expertise.
-She is a partner in the firm and responsible for all product and business development activities.
+Kimberly Flynn is President and the founding partner of XAI.
+She has a wide range of product structuring expertise and is responsible for all product and business development activities.
 Kim has an MBA degree from Harvard University and a BBA in Finance and Business Economics, summa cum laude, from the University of Notre Dame.
-Kim earned the CFA designation and is a member of the CFA Institute and CFA Society of Chicago.
+Kim is a CFA charterholder and a member of the CFA Institute and CFA Society Chicago.